MuajiiTsai/MMIO_Ubuntu/README.md

 pip install <packagename>
 conda install <packagename>
 ```
-or google the guide of installing the package.
+or google the official guide of installing the package.

 #### Install specific edition of a package (take *numpy* for instance)